Debt Ratio

 The debt ratio is merely the percentage of total assets funded with third-party money.
 It is one of the leverage group of ratios.
 Below is a simple balance sheet and the corresponding debt ratio.

-SMALL TOWNE BOOKS, INC.
+SMALL TOWN BOOKS, INC.

 Balance Sheet (Summary Format)